Six Popular Plant Care Myths Debunked

 I love to give people cuttings whenever I can.
 Whether it be pothos, philodendron, or ags, it’s such an easy way to make people happy.
 Usually, those cuttings end up in a cup of water on the desk.
 Many people don’t know that cuttings can also be rooted in soil and that some plant cuttings won’t root at all if they’re not in soil.
 You might take a minute to explain that roots grown in water are different than roots growing in soil.
 When a cutting is rooted in water and then placed into a pot with soil, it has to grow roots all over again.

 Answering plant questions for people quickly became one of my favorite parts of being a plant tech.
-I hope that you feel the same way and that owners and supervisors are encouraging this practice.
+I hope that you feel the same way and that owners and supervisors encourage this practice.

 You May Also Like